With the introduction of the new Angular-based portal, the user interface of One Identity Manager is undergoing a fundamental change.

 This becomes particularly relevant with version 9.3, in which the Angular Portal becomes the central user interface.
 Organizations that still rely heavily on the previous web portal should therefore assess early on which customizations and extensions need to be incorporated into the new One Identity Angular Portal.

-Environments with a large number of custom web design extensions often face the challenge of analyzing existing portal components and, in some cases, reimplementing them.
+Environments with a large number of custom web design extensions often face the task of analyzing existing portal components and, in some cases, reimplementing them—a process that often requires more effort than initially anticipated.

 Why the Angular Portal Was Introduced